geethna/foss-blog-1/README.md

 ## Thanks

-Many thanks to the Ghost team for all the design work.
+Many thanks to the amfoss team for all the design work.
 Also many thanks to all contributors, that help keeping the project alive and updated :smile:

 ## Copyright & License

-Same licence as the one provided by Ghost's team.
-See Casper's theme [license](GHOST.txt).
+Same licence as the one provided by amfoss's team.
+See Casper's theme [license](amfoss.txt).

 Copyright (C) 2015-2018 - Released under the MIT License.